Tony Dumas: College career

 Born in Chicago, Illinois, Dumas played collegiately at the University of Missouri-Kansas City (UMKC), whose athletic program is now known as the Kansas City Roos.
 He was the all-time leading scorer in UMKC history upon the completion of his career, with 2,459 career points.
 His senior season, he finished seventh in the NCAA in scoring at 27.0 points per game.
 He is also the only player in Kansas City history to be drafted into the NBA and the first Dallas Maverick to participate in the NBA All-Star Weekend's Dunk-Championship where he finished 6th place.

 In May 2021 with a 3.9 G.P.A.
 Tony returned to The University of Missouri-Kansas City (2021) and completed his bachelor's degree in Science with a Minor in Communication Studies.
 Tony also received the UMKC Chancellor's Historically Under-Represented Minority Award and Scholarship at the University of Missouri-Kansas City's Bloch business school and is currently seeking his Executive master's degree in Business Administration (MBA).
-Tony Dumas is the loving father of Tony George Dumas.
+Dumas is the father of Tony George Dumas.